About My Personal Story:

 Momentarily the plant security officer and two Massachusetts State Troopers appeared at the classroom door.
 For just an instant it became real.

-Shortly, the plant’s night manager walked in and took over the room.
+Shortly, the plant’s night manager walked in and took over the training room.
 Aided by his staff, they provided astute support, as though they had done this before.
 While one changed airline reservations and arranged shuttle service, another supervised packing and storing my company’s equipment.
 The staff placed calls to my family.
 I remember talking to my son, Michael.
 I had very little to say.
 Momentarily he called me back with something like, “Did you mean grandmother?”
 I don’t recall what I said.

 Reflecting back, I appreciate what Lucent Technologies did that afternoon.
 I had most of a day’s travel to get back home, which gave me isolated time to wrestle with what had happened.
 One event stands out on the flight home.
 I was in the airliner’s lavatory.
 I was looking in the mirror, yet somehow I felt I was behind the mirror looking out at myself.